anojndr/llmcord/README.md

 ### And more:
 - Supports image attachments when using a vision model (like gpt-5, grok-4, claude-4, etc.)
+- Supports Google Lens (start your message with "googlelens" and attach an image)
+- Supports YouTube video transcripts (just paste a YouTube link)
 - Supports text file attachments (.txt, .py, .c, etc.)
+- Supports audio, video, and PDF attachments (Gemini only)
 - Customizable personality (aka system prompt)
 - User identity aware (OpenAI API and xAI API only)
 - Streamed responses (turns green when complete, automatically splits into separate messages when too long)